cockroachdb/docs/v2.2/architecture/replication-layer.md

 Rebalancing is achieved by using a snapshot of a replica from the leaseholder, and then sending the data to another node over [gRPC](distribution-layer.html#grpc).
 After the transfer has been completed, the node with the new replica joins that range's Raft group; it then detects that its latest timestamp is behind the most recent entries in the Raft log and it replays all of the actions in the Raft log on itself.

-In addition to the rebalancing that occurs when nodes join or leave a cluster, leases and replicas are rebalanced automatically based on the relative load across the nodes within a cluster.
+<span class="version-tag">New in v2.1:</span> In addition to the rebalancing that occurs when nodes join or leave a cluster, leases and replicas are rebalanced automatically based on the relative load across the nodes within a cluster.
 For more information, see the `kv.allocator.load_based_rebalancing` and `kv.allocator.qps_rebalance_threshold` [cluster settings](../cluster-settings.html).
 Note that depending on the needs of your deployment, you can exercise additional control over the location of leases and replicas by [configuring replication zones](../configure-replication-zones.html).

 ## Interactions with other layers